BABrandes/Observables/docs/README.md

 ### Key Principles
 1. **All-or-Nothing Within Groups**: Hooks in the same group are all synchronized together
 2. **Transitive Propagation**: Changes automatically propagate through the entire binding chain
-3. **No Granular Disconnection**: You cannot selectively disconnect specific pairs within a merged group
+3. **No Granular Disconnection**: You cannot selectively detach specific pairs within a merged group
 4. **Automatic Group Management**: The system automatically manages hook groups and their connections

 ## 🚀 Quick Start